Suitcase Travel Tips Everyone Should Know

-One of the interesting things about traveling, to me, is not how many beautiful shimmering images you get, or how many extra stamps you have in your passport, but how many things you learnt, and experienced that you will never forget.
-And this post is about my luggage travel tips concluded from the lessons and experience in my journeys.
+One of the interesting things about traveling, to me, is not how many beautiful shimmering images you get, or how many extra stamps you have in your passport, but how many things you learned, and experienced that you will never forget.
+And this post is about my luggage travel tips concluded from the lessons and experiences in my journeys.

-Have you ever want to “bring the whole world” with you when traveling?
+Have you ever wanted to “bring the whole world” with you when traveling?
 You wondered what to leave behind?
-Or you want to put everything into your luggage?
+Or do you want to put everything into your luggage?
 Yes, I am.
 Indeed, I got this problem severely, no matter how many times I swear to give it up.

-A long time ago, me and my friends determined to wander around Japan from the South to the North in 15 days.
+A long time ago, I and my friends determined to wander around Japan from the South to the North in 15 days.
 As scheduled, we traveled through Osaka, Kyoto, Takayama, Fuji, Okinawa, and Tokyo.
-To go through these places, the only smart and economical option is train at all types with JR Pass, from bullet train, normal train, to the cool Shinkansen.
-In other words, I have to move extremely a lots.
-And in a country that everything is expensive, to get to the stations, you can only choose to trust your feet.
-Accidentally or intentionally, or ’cause of one of my bad travel habits, we naively decided to carried with us 4 big suitcases.
-With a “minimalistic” memory, the 4 suitcases weighted about 80kg totally.
+To go through these places, the only smart and economical option is going by train of all types with JR Pass, from the bullet trains, the normal trains, to the cool Shinkansen.
+In other words, I have to move extremely a lot.
+And in a country where everything is expensive, to get to the stations, you can only choose to trust your feet.
+Accidentally or intentionally, or ’cause of one of my bad travel habits, we naively decided to carry with us 4 big suitcases.
+With a “minimalistic” memory, the 4 suitcases weighed about 80kg in total.

 And the Consequences